Albanian Australians: Albanian contribution to the Australian war effort

-Post-war immigration
+Post–war immigration

 Influx of refugees and the Cold War

 In the early decades of their migration to Australia, the lives of migrant Albanians were based on hard work in isolated conditions with simple living standards.
 After the war ended in August 1945, previous economic and social difficulties, and their wartime treatment by the government prompted some migrants to leave Australia and return to Albania.
+Returnees numbered 268, the majority departed in the late 1940s and others continued to leave until 1963.
 Most men remained in Australia and naturalisation became a goal to prevent any recurrence of their wartime experience.

 At the war's conclusion, the communist takeover of Albania was positively received by the Albanian community but that stance changed with the onset of the Cold War.
 Australia was preferred over Albania due to the establishment of a communist government in the country.
-Some Albanian men with Australian citizenship initially persuaded their spouses or fiancés to migrate from Albania to Australia but Albania's post-war communist government implemented a policy of non-emigration, and families in Albania and Australia became separated.
+Some Albanian men with Australian citizenship initially persuaded their spouses or fiancés to migrate from Albania to Australia but Albania's post–war communist government implemented a policy of non–emigration, and families in Albania and Australia became separated.
 Border closures meant some of the men became trapped, though a few did escape the country.
 Families of migrants who tried and failed to leave were punished or subjected to hardship by the communist government, as were others with connections in the West.
 Unmarried Albanian migrants were no longer able to take prospective marriage partners from Albania to Australia.

 By 1947, the number of Albanian migrants in Australia had doubled from that of 1933, and Victoria became the state with the largest Albanian population.
 A gender imbalance persisted; women formed only 10 percent of the Albanian population in 1947, increasing to 16 percent in 1954.
 From 1949 to 1955, 235 Albanian refugees escaping communist Albania migrated to Australia and became part of the Shepparton community.
-The refugees fled Albania to escape persecution; they were supporters of the anti-communist, royalist Legality Party and Balli Kombëtar, a political party active in Albania during the war.
-Other Albanian refugees from Yugoslavia moved to Australia from Kosovo and from south-western Macedonia's Prespa region.
+The refugees fled Albania to escape persecution; they were supporters of the anti–communist, royalist Legality Party and Balli Kombëtar, a political party active in Albania during the war.
+Other Albanian refugees from Yugoslavia moved to Australia from Kosovo and from south–western Macedonia's Prespa region.
 Albanians from Prespa settled in Melbourne and Perth, and travel to Albania only became possible with the conclusion of the Cold War decades later.

-In the immediate post-war period, political differences of royalists and democrats among the Albanian community reflected political divisions of inter-war Albania and were at times expressed as separate gatherings and cultural events of the two groups.
+In the immediate post–war period, political differences of royalists and democrats among the Albanian community reflected political divisions of inter–war Albania and were at times expressed as separate gatherings and cultural events of the two groups.
 There were tensions between some Albanians who supported the Albanian communist government and others who opposed it.
 Over time, political differences subsided.
-Previous pro-union stances changed as the Cold War affected Albanians in rural areas, who opposed joining unions because they wanted to support individualism and prevent a perceived loss of freedom like the situation in Albania.
+Previous pro–union stances changed as the Cold War affected Albanians in rural areas, who opposed joining unions because they wanted to support individualism and prevent a perceived loss of freedom like the situation in Albania.
 Community members felt such actions were needed so the state would accept them as loyal Australian citizens.